 Directing this flick is Zach Passero.
-His previous two works were comedies which sort of gave me another clue that this might be intentionally funny.
+His previous two works were comedies, which sort of gave me another clue that this might be intentionally funny.
 Every single situation the young ladies get into is an exaggeration of other scenes in every low budget Indy horror flick around.
 It seems impossible to be this unoriginal on purpose.
 This movie seems more like one of those satires that are very popular now where they take a whole bunch of popular flicks and turn everything upside down.
 You most likely have seen more than a few of the ‘Scary Movie’ franchise or something along those lines.
-There is so much blood and gore present here that even die hard fans of slasher flicks will have to sit up and notice.
+There is so much blood and gore present here that even die-hard fans of slasher flicks will have to sit up and notice.
 One scene has one of the girls sipping the brains out of a lamentable guy through a straw.
 It also appears that these poor young ladies have a horrible allergy to clothing.
 Passero doesn’t even try to rationalize the amount of nudity contained in this movie.
 They are witches who prefer to commune with nature naked.
 It is completely puerile which is why it is so much fun.
 This is not a film that requires any higher brain functions whatsoever.
-There is very little in the way of a narrative here.
+It is very little in the way of a narrative here.
 None of the characters are developed beyond what is required to put them in the current situation.
 It would appear that Passero expects his audience to be very familiar with the genre and fill in the gaps themselves.
 Every shot seems to be like this; extremely familiar to the core audience.
 With nubile young women with a perchance to removing their clothing you just know they will happen upon a lake for a little skinny dipping followed by a satanic ritual and some old fashion making out.
-The men are depicted as full on male chauvinists with almost no redeeming qualities.
+The men are depicted as full-on male chauvinists with almost no redeeming qualities.
 When they go after the girls it seems at first to be another chase them down and kill them off one by one format.
-Then the girls reveal their occult powers and the table are turned and the predators become the prey.
+Then the girls reveal their occult powers and the table is turned and the predators become the prey.
 Studios like Troma used to make flicks like this all the time.
 Their loyal legion of fans knows that you just sit back and revel in how bad the movie seems.

 Just take this film in the right light and enjoy how it twists every aspect of slasher flicks on its head.
-Expect a comedy and you will not be disappointed.
-Order some pizza, a few six packs and have some friends over to watch it with you.
+Expect a comedy, and you will not be disappointed.
+Order some pizza, a few six-packs, and have some friends over to watch it with you.